 Whales and dolphins are also frequent visitors in the bay.
 Sign up for a cruise to see them in action.
 You can also get out on the water in nearby Myall Lakes National Park, one of the largest lake systems in the state.

-Life moves at a slower pace in the lush Kangaroo Valley, about a two-hour drive southwest of Sydney, making it the perfect escape for stressed-out city slickers.
-You won't find any traffic lights in this quaint Southern Highlands village, just rolling green fields and farms surrounded by emerald escarpments, and the historic 19th-century Hampden Bridge - with only one lane, so you have to slow down.
+Life moves at a slower pace in the lush Kangaroo Valley.
+About a two-hour drive southwest of Sydney, it makes the perfect escape for stressed-out city slickers.
+You won't find any traffic lights in this quaint Southern Highlands village, just rolling green fields and farms surrounded by emerald escarpments, and the historic 19th-century Hampden Bridge, with only one lane, so you have to slow down.

 Wilderness areas beckon just beyond, with hiking trails, waterfalls, and, plenty of wildlife, including, you guessed it, kangaroos!
 Don't miss the famous Fitzroy Falls in Morton National Park, and you can also kayak down the Kangaroo River or go horseback riding and wombat spotting.

-If you prefer to soak up the rugged alpine scenery from the comfort of a car, take the Kosciuszko Alpine Way, a scenic self-drive route, which runs for 108 kilometers from Canberra to Albury.
-If you're looking for a cozy hideaway for the weekend, Lake Crackenback Resort & Spa sits right at the edge of Kosciuszko National Park, where you can play outdoors in all seasons.
+Prefer to soak up the rugged alpine scenery from the comfort of a car?
+Take the Kosciuszko Alpine Way, a scenic self-drive route, which runs for 108 kilometers from Canberra to Albury.

-BreakFree Aanuka Beach Resort in Coffs Harbour makes a great base, with a range of facilities and accommodation styles to suit everyone, from families and couples to single travelers.
+BreakFree Aanuka Beach Resort in Coffs Harbour makes a great base – especially for families.
+But you'll find a range of facilities and accommodation styles to suit everyone here, including couples and single travelers.